 - bathing suits & towels for all. you never know when you will choose a hotel with a pool or find a nice beach on your way to the final destination. being prepared to swim means worn out kids & long naps in the car.

-- crayon rolls, pads of paper & color books.
+- A crayon roll pads of paper & color books.

 - cooler/freezer packs. i love grabbing a package of pepperoni, grapes, cheese, crackers & carrots for our first meal in the car. having a cooler & freezable packs makes traveling less expensive by shopping for good versus restaurant-eating at every meal.